Effects of Hurricane Wilma in Florida: Preparations

 The NFL moved up its regular-season game between Kansas City Chiefs and Miami Dolphins to 7 p.m. on Friday, October 21 in anticipation of the hurricane.
 The Chiefs arrived in nearby Fort Lauderdale less than six hours before kickoff.
 Bob Moore, public relations director for the Chiefs, stated that the NFL initially told him to prepare to host the game at Kansas City or play at a neutral site.
 However, the NFL informed the team on Thursday morning that the game would be played on the following night at Dolphins Stadium.
 The NCAA postponed two college football games scheduled in south Florida on Saturday, October 22.
 Georgia Tech vs. University of Miami was rescheduled for Saturday, November 19 and West Virginia vs South Florida was rescheduled for Saturday, December 3.
 The NHL rescheduled its Saturday, October 22 regular-season game between the Ottawa Senators and Florida Panthers to Monday, December 5.
 Due to roof damage caused by Wilma and the loss of power at the BankAtlantic Center, the Panthers also had to postpone their October 29 match up against the Washington Capitals.
 Furthermore, a concert by the industrial rock band, Nine Inch Nails, expected to have taken place at the BankAtlantic Center on Monday, October 24, was postponed and later canceled.
 Key West's Fantasy Fest, held around each Halloween, was postponed until December, resulting in only about one-third of the usual attendance figures and a loss of millions of dollars in revenue for hotels, restaurants, and stores.
+In anticipation of Wilma, all 4 Disney parks planned to be closed all day October 24, but the impact there was minimal, and Epcot and Magic Kingdom reopened at 1pm.